citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

       --property vm_mode="xen" --visibility public \
       --file "cirros-0.3.4-x86_64-disk.vhd.tgz"

+In the latest XenServer Fuel plugin 3.1 (corresponding to MOS 8.0), the TestVM image has been embedded in the plugin in case the deployment has new internet connection.

 #### Health check

-Fuel UI has a tab which is called Health Check.
-It is one of greatest advantages of Fuel.
-Fuel Health Check will go through the following categories of automated tests:
+Fuel Health Check, or officially called OpenStack Testing Framework, is one of greatest advantages of Fuel.
+Fuel Health Check will go through the following categories of automated tests, and take usually 20-40 minutes to estimate the availability of a deployed environment.

     Sanity tests
     Functional tests